Mayflower II: History

 In August 1954, Warwick Charlton, conceived the idea to construct a reproduction of Mayflower to commemorate the wartime cooperation between the United Kingdom and the United States.
 He had served alongside many American allies in the North African theatre during World War II.
 Project Mayflower was created in 1955 to build a replica of Mayflower in England and sail the ship to the United States as a symbol of Anglo-American friendship.

 The project's sponsors wanted to ensure proper siting of the ship after it reached the United States.
 They were aware that earlier reproduction vessels had rotted away after interest in their initial voyages faded.
 Project Mayflower learned of the Plimoth Plantation museum, and John Lowe of Project Mayflower, came to the United States in March 1955.
 He met with representatives of Plimoth Plantation to gain assistance in future berthing and exhibition of Mayflower II.

 Plimoth Plantation had planned years earlier to add a replica of Mayflower to its exhibits.
 In 1951, the museum had already commissioned plans for a Mayflower II from naval architect William A. Baker of MIT.
 Baker's detailed plans had been finished by the time that Project Mayflower announced its goals.
 A waterline model of the vessel's hull had also been built, but nothing more.

 By the spring of 1955, the two organizations negotiated an agreement:

-in exchange for using Baker's design plans and advice, plus the Plimouth Plantations' guarantee to maintain and exhibit the vessel permanently, Project Mayflower agreed to build Mayflower II and sail her across the Atlantic, visiting various East Coast ports to exhibit the ship.
+in exchange for using Baker's design plans and advice, plus the Plimoth Plantations' guarantee to maintain and exhibit the vessel permanently, Project Mayflower agreed to build Mayflower II and sail her across the Atlantic Ocean, visiting various East Coast ports to exhibit the ship.
 The Project would then release it to Plimoth Plantation.

 The construction of Mayflower II was conducted at the Upham shipyard in Brixham, Devon, England.
 The ship's keel was laid on July 27, 1955, and William A. Baker was sent by Plimoth Plantation to advise the builders and view the progress of the ship's construction.